 More Lacto-fermented Resources:

-I found a couple of comprehensive resources to help you with your lacto-fermentation
+I found a couple of comprehensive resources to help you with your Lacto-fermentation

 Learn to Ferment Vegetables: 50+ Recipes to Get You Started (Attainable Sustainable)

-and My three favorite fermentation cookbooks:
+and My three favourite fermentation cookbooks: